SharifVelasquezAlzate/gatekeeper/docs/blueprint/Provider.md

 import GoogleProvider from '@sharifvelasquez/gatekeeper/providers/google';

 gatekeeper.registerProvider(new GoogleProvider(options, (access_token, profile) => {
-	// For example, you can use the Google user's id (that is inside the `profile` variable provided by the Google Provider) to get the user from your database const user = User.findOne({ externalServiceId: profile.id });
+	// For example, you can use the Google user id to get the user from your database const user = User.findOne({ externalServiceId: profile.id });

 	return user;